-Is an 20-year bicycle industry veteran with experience in all things cycling from working as a bicycle messenger in New York City and San Francisco to managing 2 different Top 100 U.S. bicycle shops: Poison Spider Bicycles, Moab , UT, (Bicycle Dealer Showcase Top 100) and Absolute Bikes, Flagstaff and Sedona, AZ, (BRAIN Top 100).
-Currently he is the general manager of Absolute Bikes with locations in Flagstaff and Sedona, he is responsible for two high profile charity cycling events: The Taylor House Benefit Century Ride, and the Flagstaff Family Food Center Old Fashioned Mountain Bike Race and he is a board member with Flag Velo, Inc., and Flagstaff Biking Organization, a highly successful and comprehensive cycling advocacy group.
+Is an 20+ year bicycle industry veteran with experience in all things cycling from working as a bicycle messenger in New York City and San Francisco to managing 2 different Top 100 U.S. bicycle shops.
+He has been responsible for two high-profile charity cycling events: The Taylor House Benefit Century Ride, and the Flagstaff Family Food Center Old Fashioned Mountain Bike Race and he is a board member with Flag Velo, Inc., and Flagstaff Biking Organization, a highly successful and comprehensive cycling advocacy group.

 Jolene moved to Flagstaff 10 years ago from Iowa.
 She was starting to go mad from all the cornfields and found the peaks soothing.
 She didn’t really do much biking until a fellow co-worker (you know who you are) got her riding for Bike to Work week.
 After 1-2 years of doing that, she started to ride to work during the warmer months.
 Now she is a bike commuter, riding to work and about town on errands from April/May until October/November.
 Jolene also loves to bake and decorate cakes.
 You may have seen some of her works at the County fair.
 She also volunteers her time with 4-H doing various things.